borkdude/deps-infer/README.md

 This will index your `.m2/repository` and will analyze your sources under `src` and `test`.

-By default it will write the analysis output on the `.m2/.deps-infer` directory.
+By default it will write the analysis output on a `.deps-infer/` inside the `--repo` directory.
 You can change the location using the `--cache-dir` option.

 After that it will suggest a list of dependencies that you can add to your